gustavotoral/cybersecurity-portfolio/labs/soc-home-lab/03-emulations/README.md

 The purpose was not to gain access.

-The goal was to generate repeated failed authentication activity and determine whether the Windows endpoint and Wazuh monitoring pipeline would capture useful evidence.
+The goal was to generate repeated failed authentication activity and determine whether the Windows endpoint and Wazuh monitoring pipeline would capture and detect the activity.

 ### MITRE ATT&CK